masterliuhzen/LCCR-MRD/README.md

 The code is for the paper:

-"Locality-constrained collaborative representation with multi-resolution dictionary for face recognition"
+"Locality-constrained collaborative representation with multi-resolution dictionary for face recognition" ， which has been accepted by "PRCV2021"

 Zhen Liu, Xiao-Jun Wu, Hefeng Yin, Tianyang Xu, and Zhenqiu Shu